5 Dangerous Mistakes You're Making on a Low-Carb Diet

 "Carbs are important for fuel," White explains.
 "In fact, a large part of the brain's fuel comes from glucose.
 Without carbs, people can feel low [on] energy, dizzy, confused and irritable."

-“I would not recommend athletes or anyone who is performing exercise with high intensity to go on a low carb diet,” White explains.
-“This may include those who are competing in events, marathons, biking distances or swimming should keep carbohydrates in their diet.”
+"I would not recommend athletes or anyone who is exercising with high intensity to go on a low carb diet," White explains.
+"This may include those who are competing in events, marathons, biking distances or swimming should keep carbohydrates in their diet."
+You can add "avoiding carbs when exercising" to the list of 8 Exercise Mistakes That Are Making You Gain Weight.